WDI-SEA/interview-questions/readme.md

 Allows models to belong to more than one model, as in votes or comments.
 Lets you call on a given "belongs to" with multiple classes.

 What are params?
-Used for post data, or from the URL. //RETURN
+Used for post data, or from the URL. // You will probably want to access data sent in by the user or other parameters in your controller actions.
+There are two kinds of parameters possible in a web application.
+The first are parameters that are sent as part of the URL, called query string parameters.
+The query string is everything after "?" in the URL.
+The second type of parameter is usually referred to as POST data.
+This information usually comes from an HTML form which has been filled in by the user.
+It's called POST data because it can only be sent as part of an HTTP POST reques

-How do I make a migration to add a column in Rails? change_column :products, :part_number, :text //RETURN
+How do I make a migration to add a column in Rails? change_column :products, :part_number, :text // If you have already run your original migration (before editing it), then you need to generate a new migration (rails generate migration add_email_to_users email:string will do the trick).
+Then do a rake db:migrate and it'll run the new migration.

 What is CSRF?
 How does Rails protect an app against this?
 There are built in security measures that require a valid token and protect from forgeries.
-Rails is smarter than I am. //RETURN
+Rails is smarter than I am. // Sessions that never expire extend the time-frame for attacks such as cross-site request forgery (CSRF), session hijacking and session fixation.
+An attacker maintaining a session every five minutes can keep the session alive forever, although you are expiring sessions.
+A simple solution for this would be to add a created_at column to the sessions table.
+Now you can delete sessions that were created a long time ago.

 What's the difference between `User.find_by_id(1)` and `User.find(1)`?
 They return different things if there’s a nonexistent record. .find is the exception or 404 response vs nil for find_by_id.

 What's are classes in Ruby?
 What are modules?
 And what's the difference?
 Classes makes it easy to collect a series of functions or variables and make them easily accessible.
 Modules are similar but a little closer to hashes.
-Classes are more easy to multiply.
+Classes are more easy to multiply. // Modules are about providing methods that you can use across multiple classes - think about them as "libraries" (as you would see in a Rails app).
+Classes are about objects; modules are about functions.

 ## Testing Questions